 A variety of goods are packaged in clear plastic containers.
 The ones shown here held paper baking cups.
 They have a unique shape and are perfect for stacking.

-- Clear containers can also be used for a sorting game with lids, or storage containers for small pieces of felt.
+- Clear containers can also be used for a sorting game with lids, or as storage containers for small pieces of felt.

 Stack and build with recycled containers